-There are 73 FDIC-insured banks in Colorado with a nearly equal representation of credit unions, with 77 available.
+There are 72 FDIC-insured banks in Colorado with a nearly equal representation of credit unions.
 Most of the financial institutions in the state have branches to conveniently serve you wherever you may roam.
-Finding the best one for you can be overwhelming if you have to evaluate the 150 options available.
+Finding the best one for you can be overwhelming if you have to evaluate all the options available.
 This guide on the best banks in Colorado narrows down the list to bring you the top choices in the state.

 How These Banks In Colorado Made the List

 To navigate the long list of possible banking options, GOBankingRates created a bank rating system based on branch availability, services, account options, fees, interest rates, market share, digital presence and more.
-The top-rated banks nationwide made the annual Top 100 Banks list if you’re local to the area and wondering are the “best banks near me.”
-Furthermore, financial institutions with a presence in Colorado were selected from the top 100 to bring you the following best banks in Colorado.
+The top-rated banks nationwide made the annual Top 100 Banks list.
+Finally, financial institutions with a presence in Colorado were selected from the top 100 to bring you the following best banks in Colorado.

 8 Best Banks in Colorado